Academic Policies

 Restrictions on Receiving Credit

-A student who has taken a course for credit or who has obtained a W in a course is permitted to repeat that course once.
+A student who has taken a course for credit or who has withdrawn from a course is permitted to repeat that course once.
 Students may not repeat more than two courses during their undergraduate careers.
 Students may not repeat courses in a designated sequence after taking more advanced courses.
 The departments determine the sequencing of courses.
 Students with questions regarding the repetition of courses or course sequences must consult with the particular department offering the course.
 When a student repeats a course, no additional credit will be awarded.
 Both grades will be recorded and computed in the grade point average.
 Courses that a student repeated before internally or externally transferring or transitioning into CAS do not count against the two-course limit.

 A limited number of credits may be earned by those in the military services who take correspondence courses in colleges approved by the United States Armed Forces Institute.